LibCMaker/ICU_CMake_Files/README.md

 - Ubuntu 18.04 -- GCC 7.3.0, Clang 6.0.0;
 - Windows 7 -- MSVC from Visual Studio 15 2017;
 - Windows 7 -- MinGW-w64/w32, GCC 7.3.0,
-               CMake generator "MinGW Makefiles"/"MSYS Makefiles".
+               CMake generator "MinGW Makefiles"/"MSYS Makefiles";
+- Windows XP SP3 -- built on Windows 7, MSVC from Visual Studio 15 2017
+                    with '-T v141_xp' toolset (ICU 58.2).

 Static and shared, debug and release buildings are tested in these configurations.

+It works with the CMake 3.3 and higher.

-For building with CMake copy the CMake files from 'icu-61.1/cmake' (and patched files from 'icu-61.1/patches' for MSVC or MinGW) to the ICU source tree and just run:
+For building with CMake copy the CMake files from 'icu/' (and patched files from 'patches/icu-<version>/' for MSVC or MinGW) to the ICU source tree and just run:

 ```